SidoShiro/trasher/README.md

 | `next`  | struct mem_block \* | Next memory block (linked list) |
 | `data_size` | size_t | Save the size of the allocated block |

+## Notes

+Behaviour of mixing id pools with named pools : the "merge effect"

+If you have a "PoolA" named pool.
+Add block of 128.
+Then add a block of 512 to pool id 0:
+The pool status will be:
+`[0] : ["PoolA"] 128 -> 512`

 ## Lacks

 * No realloc